tlsimala/KBSCodingChallenge/README.md

   more of my intial thoughts about the problem.

   However, I find that through spending extra time mapping out the problem, I run into less bugs later.

+  Also, I like to build skeletons of my classes then go back into them and fill them out from the bottom up.

  ASSUMPTIONS:
  1. I am assuming that(P-12345.A2 as an example) P-12345 is the plate and A2 is the well, so when it is time to transfer           content from well to another well (P-3.A4 as an example) P-3 is another plate and A4 is a well.
 However, P-3 is a plate,       it isn't the "main plate" and is more of a sub plate.